 I know and have talked with many employees at different Community Health Centres in Toronto common quotes “We have major problems in many areas with head office staff”

 Addendum something any layperson should understand not in the original deputation Hug Carl C. Jr. MD, PhD, Anesthesiology ‘Opioids: clinical use as anesthetic agents’ Journal Pain Symptom Management 1992 Aug;7(6):350-5

-Response: Surgery patient are OD’d kept alive ventilation’s, awakened by stopping drug flow and kept oxygenated [rescue breathing and antidote layperson [Anesthesiologist rarely use antidote]].
-Doctor’s not supposed to assault and murder us with chest compression’s as many in Ontario suffering any breathing emergency have.
+Response: Surgery patient are OD’d kept alive ventilation’s, awakened by stopping drug flow and kept oxygenated [rescue breathing and antidote layperson (Anesthesiologist rarely use antidote)].
+Doctor’s not supposed to assault and murder us with chest compression’s as many in Ontario still alive or suffering any breathing emergency have.
 Signs of OD can mimic any of the hundreds of causes breathing emergency.

 Paul Newman stars in ‘The Verdict’ 1982 “The case involves a young woman who was given an anesthetic during childbirth, after which she choked on her own vomit and was deprived of oxygen.
 The young woman is now comatose and on a respirator.”